conda/ceps/cep-3.md

 alternative Conda implementation called [Mamba].

-The intention of this CEP is to propose an experimental feature for Conda to add support for solver used in [Mamba], based on the plugin architecture proposed in [CEP 2].
+The intention of this CEP is to propose an experimental feature for Conda to add support for the solver used in [Mamba], based on the plugin architecture proposed in [CEP 2].

 ## Motivation

-Conda's functionality and usability is predicated on the runtime characteristics of its low-level dependency resolver since it's a major part of its architecture -- next to the general CLI code infrastructure, environment management and the handling of repo and channel data.
+Conda's functionality and usability is predicated on the runtime characteristics of its low-level dependency resolver since it's a major part of its architecture -- next to the code infrastructure for the command line interface, the environment management and the handling of repo and channel data.

 Speed, accuracy, debuggability and other impacts on the user experience are all heavily reliant on the underlying functionality of the